Pseudorhombus arsius

-Pseudorhombus arsius, the largetooth flounder, is a species of left-eyed flatfish, that is the dark side with the eyes on the adult fish is the left side of the fish's body, from the family Paralichthyidae.
-As Rhombus polyspilos it was named as the type species of the genus Pseudorhombus.
-It is an Indo-Pacific species and is fished for by both recreational and commercial fisheries.
+Pseudorhombus arsius, the largetooth flounder, is a species of left-eyed flatfish.
+As an adult, the dark side of its body, where its eyes are located, is on the left side.
+It belongs to the family Paralichthyidae.
+As Rhombus polyspilos, it was named as the type species of the genus Pseudorhombus.
+It is an Indo-Pacific species and is caught by both recreational and commercial fisheries.

 Description

 Pseudorhombus arsius has an oval-shaped body which has a depth which is 1.8 to 2.3 times its standard length.
-The head has a slight notch in front of upper eye.
+The head has a slight notch in front of its upper eye.
 The eyes are on the left side and have a diameter which is a fifth of the length of the head and the snout has a length equal to or slightly greater than the diameter of the eye.
 The dorsal fin starts in front of its upper eye and of the nostrils on blind side.
 The mouth forms a deep cleft with the maxilla normally almost half the length of the head.
 The jaws and teeth are nearly equally developed on both jaws.
 The upper jaw reaches to below the posterior edge of the lower eye.
 There are several pairs of moderately large caniform teeth in the anterior parts of both jaws, which are of unequal size and arranged in a single row.
 These number 5 to 8 in the lower jaw on the eyed side, and 6 to 13 lateral teeth in lower jaw of blind side which are more robust and more widely spaced than those of upper jaw.
 The gill rakers are pointed, longer than they are broad.